Version Control For Planning

 Today, version control for planning is influenced by several trends:

-• Cloud-Based Solutions: Tools like Google Docs and Microsoft Teams enable real-time collaboration and version tracking.
+1. Cloud-Based Solutions: Tools like Google Docs and Notion offer built-in version control for collaborative planning.

-• AI Integration: Artificial intelligence is being used to automate conflict resolution and suggest improvements to plans.
+2. AI Integration: Artificial intelligence is being used to automate version tracking and suggest improvements.

 How to choose the right version control tool